Caring for Your Air Plants

 Sexual vs. Asexual Reproduction

 There are two ways that air plants reproduce.
-Air plants germinated by seeds are from a sexual reproduction.
+Air plants germinated by seeds are from a-sexual reproduction.
 The genetic makeup of the plant is from two parent plants.
-However, air plants also produce offsets after blooming, known better as "pups".
+However, air plants also produce offsets, known better as "pups", after blooming.
 These are genetically identical to the mother plant.
-Most people will encounter pups in their time working with Tillandsia, as germination of the seeds outside of nature or a nursery environment is rare.
+Most people will encounter pups while working with Tillandsia, as germination of the seeds outside of nature or a nursery environment is rare.
 The air plant mother will go on to produce 2-8 pups in their lifetime before passing away.

 Assorted Tillandsia Air Plants